Protection of Women from Domestic Violence Act, 2005: Criticism

 India's Committee on Reforms of Criminal Justice System wrote a report on offenses against women, in which the committee sought to expand the definition of "wife" to include women who lived with a man as his wife for a long period of time "during the subsistence of the first marriage".
 This specification implicated this expanded definition of "wife" refers to relationships between a woman and an already married man, rather than non-marital relationships.
 When Maharashtra attempted to follow the recommendations in the committee's report, the legal status of non-marital, live-in relationships was brought into public discussion.

 The protection of women in non-marital live-in relationships in the same law applied to marital relationships was construed as an effort to legalize secondary marriages or non-marital live-in relationships.
 The committee's recommendations were in fact cited in a legal case, Chanmuniya vs Virendra Kumar Singh Kushwaha and Another (2010), to support an interpretation of the definition of "wife" to include relationships where a marriage is "presumed" due to a long period of cohabitation.

 One criticism revolves around the law's lack of effective force in responding to the criminal act of domestic violence.
 As the law serves chiefly as a civil law, a further offense (such as violating a Protection Order issued under this law) is required before triggering criminal law sanctions against the respondent, such as arrest and imprisonment.
 However, groups involved in drafting the law believed this would provide more rapid and flexible relief for the victim.

 Men's organizations such as the Save Indian Family Foundation have opposed the law, arguing that it might be misused by women during disputes.

 Renuka Chowdhury, the Indian Minister for Women and Child Development, agreed in a Hindustan Times article that "an equal gender law would be ideal.
 But there is simply too much physical evidence to prove that it is mainly the woman who suffers at the hands of man".

 Former Attorney General of India Soli Sorabjee has also criticized the broad definition of verbal abuse in the act.
+Global health expert & Director of Edward & Cynthia Institute of Public Health, Dr Edmond Fernandes has talked about how educated women use this as a tool of legal exploitation to harass men.

 According to the then President of India, Pratibha Devisingh Patil, "Another disquieting trend has been that women themselves have not been innocent of abusing women.
 Some surveys have concluded that 90 percent of dowry complaints are false and were registered primarily to settle scores.
 It is unfortunate if laws meant to protect women get abused as instruments of oppression.
 The bottom-line therefore, is the fair invocation of legal provisions and their objective and honest implementation."